johnmathews/johnmathews.github.io.old/content/articles/coworking.md

 Slug: coworking
 Date: 2017-9-15 11:55
 Category:  Startups
+Image: src="/images/dogpatch1.jpg" alt="dogpatch"
 Tags: Freelance, Coworking, Dublin, Element78, Regus, OfficeSuites, CoCreate, Studio9, Glandore, tCube

 Tweet: Looking for a #Coworking space in #Dublin?
 Read this:
 Summary: A review of eight coworking spaces in Dublin
 Status: Published

 Last week I arrived in Dublin and had two days to find a coworking space.
-I spent them running around Dublin visiting as many as possible.
+I ran around Dublin visiting as many as possible.

 I'm looking to rent a hotdesk, which means I don't have any storage space at the office and I don't have a particular desk.